Car driving in snow.

 Check the lights and blinkers to make sure they are working.

 Make sure you can see and be seen.
 Ensure your windshield, lights, and blinkers are clean and not foggy.
-“Since you’ll be driving more in the dark, you’ll want your windshield to be clear, your lights to not fog over and your blinkers to be seen by other drivers,” says Matt.
+Since you’ll be driving more in the dark, you’ll want your windshield to be clear, your lights to not fog over, and your blinkers to be seen by other drivers.

-“These seven tips will ensure you are ready for winter and provide you with peace of mind about your vehicle,” says Matt, who also recommends including a roadside emergency car care kit.
+These seven tips will ensure you are ready for winter and give you peace of mind about your vehicle.
+Including a roadside emergency car care kit in your vehicle is also recommended.
 Read our emergency kit blog for what to include in your kit.

 Finally, check our blog articles on preventive maintenance tips for your vehicle: